Eppo-exp/eppo-docs/docs/sdks/index.md

 });
 ```

 This `assignmentLogger` function takes a single input: an Eppo-maintained `assignment` analytic event.
-This function is invoked each time the `get<Type>Assignment` method is called, meaning that once the SDK is installed in your application, engineers don't ever need to think about assignment logging.
-The `assignment` [analytic event](/sdks/event-logging/) contains all of the fields needed for Eppo's analytic engine, including targeting details and holdout group evaluation.
+This function is invoked each time the `get<Type>Assignment` method is called, meaning that once the SDK is installed in your application, engineers need to think about assignment logging.
+The `assignment` [analytic event](/sdks/event-logging/) contains all of the fields needed for Eppo's analytic engine, including targeting details and holdout group evaluations.

 ## Ergonomic API